dotnet/csharplang/proposals/csharp-7.3/blittable.md

 - Have the type `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `float`, `double`, `decimal`, `bool`, `IntPtr` or `UIntPtr`.
 - Be any `enum` type.
 - Be a pointer type.
-- Be a user defined struct that satsifies the `unmanaged` constraint.
+- Be a user defined struct that satisfies the `unmanaged` constraint.

 Compiler generated instance fields, such as those backing auto-implemented properties, must also meet these constraints.